 Create height by accessorizing shelves with tall objects.

 Remove or open draperies to let as much natural light as possible into a dark dining room.
-Tall windows elegantly dressed with floor to ceiling drapes will instill a feeling of elegance and formality.
+Tall windows dressed with floor to ceiling drapes will instill a feeling of elegance and formality.

 To create the feeling of more space, lean an oversized floor mirror against a wall or hang multiple ones together to create a light-reflecting feature wall.